shawnr/practical-javascript-2-webapps/caching-data/saving-user-generated-data.md

 }
 ```

 We use the `get` and `set` methods to work with the values in `localStorage`.
-In the example above, we see the methods for `addItem` and `removeItem` are using `Vue.ls.set` to set the updated values in `localStorage` at the same time as the value is set on the `this.shoppingCart` object.
+In the example above, we see the methods for `addItem` and `removeItem` are using `this.$ls.set` to set the updated values in `localStorage` at the same time as the value is set on the `this.shoppingCart` object.

 We can look at this next example to see how we can initialize the `shoppingCart` object when we load a component: